The Basics of Orthokeratology: Reshaping the Cornea for Vision Correction

 - The Rewards and Challenges of Being an Optometrist

-Temporary Vision Fluctuations: Some patients may experience slight fluctuations in their vision during the initial stages of Ortho-K treatment.
-It usually stabilizes as the cornea gradually adjusts to the lens shape.
+- Temporary Vision Fluctuations: Some patients may experience slight fluctuations in vision during the initial stages of Ortho‑K treatment.
+This usually stabilizes as the cornea adapts to the lens shape.

-Suitability and Individual Variations: Orthokeratology may not be suitable for everyone.
-Factors such as corneal thickness, eye health, and certain medical conditions may affect eligibility for this treatment.
-An eye care professional will assess individual suitability during the initial consultation.
+- Suitability and Individual Variations: Orthokeratology may not be suitable for everyone.
+Factors such as corneal thickness, eye health, and certain medical conditions may affect eligibility.
+An eye‑care professional will assess individual suitability during the initial consultation.

 Who Can Benefit from Orthokeratology?